 Additional documents about your social and professional status.

 Health insurance that could cover hospitalizations or repatriation in the Schengen area of at least 30,000 euros.

 Can I get the Italy Schengen Visa for free?

 No. There is a government fee that you will usually need to pay.

-Traveling as a researcher to the country to do academic research.
 We charge a small fee but remember that by applying beforehand with iVisa, you can avoid any delays or errors, including saving time at immigration.
-Our team of experts will also review your application to minimize the likelihood of errors to guarantee you a smooth entry to Sweden.
+Our team of experts will also review your application to minimize the likelihood of errors to guarantee you a smooth entry to Italy.

 Where can I read more?